sassoftware/viya4-iac-azure/docs/user/NetworkPluginUpgrade.md

 # Upgrading AKS Network Configuration

-Microsoft recommends Azure CNI Overlay powered by Cilium as the long-term, highly scalable networking configuration for Azure Kubernetes Service (AKS).
+Microsoft recommends Azure CNI Overlay as the long-term, highly scalable networking configuration for Azure Kubernetes Service (AKS).

-This project incorporates Azure CNI Overlay with Cilium Dataplane as the default network architecture.
+This project incorporates Azure CNI Overlay as the default network architecture.

 > [!CAUTION]
 > If you have an existing cluster deployed with the legacy `kubenet` plugin, **an in-place upgrade strictly via Terraform will force a destructive rebuild of your cluster.**